Lake Sorapiss

-Lago di Sorapiss (Italian: Lago di Sorapiss; German: Sorapissee) is a lake in the mountain range Sorapiss in the Dolomites, province of Belluno, c.
+Lago di Sorapiss (Italian: Lago di Sorapis; German: Sorapissee), also written as Sorapis, is a lake in the mountain range Sorapiss in the Dolomites, province of Belluno, c.
 12 km away from Cortina d'Ampezzo.
 The lake has an altitude of 1,925 metres (6,316 ft.) above sea level.

 The strong turquoise color is dust from the glacier.
 The lake can only be reached by foot or by helicopter.
 The hiking trail has a length of 10.5 km and takes 1.5 hours one way starting from Passo tre Croci.
+Also the hikes Alta Via 3 and Alta Via 4 lead around Lake Sorapis.